CTSi//circle.responsibleComputing

 UWE EGLY

-Former CTS Board Member
+Former CTSi Board Member

 TU Wien